rnoeliab/Satellite-WRF-Model/MODIS/AOD/README.md

 ```

 ## Regridding the AOD data from the MODIS sensor to the same resolution as the WRF-Chem model
-* After extracting the variable of interest in a "netCDF" format, we are going to read it and regridding it to the same resolution as the MODIS sensor.
+* After extracting the variable of interest in a "netCDF" format, we are going to read it and regridding it to the same resolution as the MODIS sensor [2.Regridding_modis_wrf_aod.py](https://github.com/rnoeliab/Satellite-WRF-Model/blob/master/MODIS/AOD/WRF-Chem_Modis/2.Regridding_modis_wrf_aod.py).
 * Therefore, you need to install a "xesmf" library:
 ```
  conda install -c conda-forge xesmf